sorcero/ingestum/docs/example-csv.rst

 If you have an XLS source, the process is very similar.
 Your source is ``sources.XLS``.
-You must specify the sheet you want to work with and use the ``XLSSourceCreateCSVDocument`` transformer to extract that sheet into a CSV document.
-From there, you can use the same transformers as you would with CSV.
+You must specify the sheet you want to work with and use the ``XLSSourceCreateTabularDocument`` transformer to extract that sheet into a tabular document.

 .. code-block:: python

     xls_source = sources.XLS(path="tests/data/test.xls")
-    csv_document = transformers.XLSSourceCreateCSVDocument(
+    tabular_document = transformers.XLSSourceCreateTabularDocument(
         sheet="Sheet1").transform(source=xls_source)

 Step 4: Customize your tables